-Open shows and opens all available file types (MGU, WAV, WMA, MP3, MID, KAR, CDG, and CDA).
+Open (F3 or Alt+Shift+F3 or S S 4 Enter) shows and opens all available file types (MGU, WAV, WMA, MP3, MID, KAR, CDG, and CDA).
 And it remembers your preference, so you can restrict it to a certain file type.

-Open Special opens a submenu with more options for opening songs.
+Open Special shows menu items for opening songs.

-Open Next Song and Open Previous Song will open the next/previous song in alphabetical order.
+Open Next Song (Shift+F8 or S S 8 Enter) and Open Previous Song (Ctrl+Shift+F8 or S S 7 Enter) will open the next/previous song in alphabetical order.
 If the song loaded has a file name of "Paul," choosing load-next-file will find the next file in alphabetical order after Paul, maybe it would be "Peter."
-Shift+F8 and Ctrl+Shift+F8 are the hotkeys for this.